 Golden Temple – Amritsar

 Amritsar’s exquisite Golden Temple is one of the most recognized landmarks in India.
 This sacred Sikh shrine is truly a sight to behold.
 Jugaadus Eco Hostel is the most popular backpacker hostel in the city, and it runs its own tours including to the Wagah Border for the flag ceremony.

 Rishikesh is an eclectic city that attracts an interesting mix of tourists – including adrenaline junkies, foreigners, and middle-class Indians.
 The city is located at the foot of the Himalayas and along the banks of the holy Ganges River.
-It’s the epicentre of India’s yoga scene, with dozens of ashrams and hundreds of yoga instructors.
+It’s the epicentre of India’s yoga scene, with dozens of ashrams and hundreds of yoga instructors (see this article on Yoga teacher training in India).
 It’s also a massive adventure sports hub, with trekking, river rafting, bungee jumping, and zip-lining available.

 Around an hour from Rishikesh, Haridwar is a Hindu pilgrimage site and is one of India’s holiest cities.
 Har Ki Pauri, a hallowed ghatleading into the River Ganges is in Haridwar and its name translates to “Footstep of God”.

 Unfortunately, there are many scams in Delhi and some other cities in India that you need to be aware of so that you don’t get conned or ripped off.